Galileo 7 Con 2005

 Enterprise Blues Band panel

-The Enterprise Blues Band consists of Steve Rankin (banjo), Bill Jones (percussion), Casey Biggs (guitar), Richard Herd (pluck bass), Vaughn Armstrong (harmonica, ukulele, lead vocals) and Ron B. Moore who was not on the convention.
+The Enterprise Blues Band consists of Steve Rankin (banjo), Bill Jones (percussion), Casey Biggs (guitar), Richard Herd (pluck bass), Vaughn Armstrong (harmonica, ukulele, lead vocals) and Ron B. Moore, who was not at the convention.
 The five other members came together on a common panel where they gave us an introduction and most importantly a foretaste of their first public concert that was to follow in the evening.

-Steve Rankin said that he appeared in four Trek episodes.
+Steve Rankin said that he had appeared in four Trek episodes.
 The first time was in TNG: "The Enemy" where he was the Romulan guy who was in need of a blood transfusion from Worf.
 Steve: "I would have rather died than pollute my blood with Klingon filth. [some cheering in the audience] And that's what happened.
 I died."
 On DS9: "Emissary" he played the first ever nice Cardassian, then a Klingon on DS9 and finally Colonel Green on Enterprise.

 Bill Jones is the only band member who never worked for Star Trek.
 But if he had been given the chance, he said he would have been a "Klingassian", with a Klingon father and Cardassian mother.
 He has been an actor for 20 to 30 years.